axiom-crypto/halo2-lib/README.md

 | 21  | 2          | 1                 | 1         | 40.3s               | 40.8s                | 82.5s                |
 | 22  | 1          | 1                 | 1         | 69.1s               | 66.9s                | 135s                 |

 The r6a has a higher clock speed than the r6g.
-We hypothesize that the Apple Silicon integrated memory leads to the faster performance on the M2 Max.
+We hypothesize that the Apple Silicon integrated memory leads to faster performance on the M2 Max.

 ### BN254 MSM